 At the end of this section, we give a brief discussion about the computational efficiency of the above mentioned metrics.
-From Equation 7 and Equation 10, we can see that to compute the i-quad coefficient or the o-quad coefficient for a single node, the cost is $O(\langle k \rangle^3)$, where $\langle k \rangle$ is the average degree of the network.
-Therefore, the cost for computing the two coefficients for every node in a network is $O(|V| \cdot \langle k \rangle^3)$.
-This might seem expensive.
-Fortunately, in most real-world networks, $\langle k \rangle$ is small, and therefore the computation of these proposed metrics is relatively fast in large networks.
+From Equation 7 and Equation 10, we can see that to compute the i-quad coefficient or the o-quad coefficient for a single node, the worst-case cost is $O((k{max})^3)$, where k{max} is the maximum degree of the network.
+Therefore, the worst-case cost for computing the two coefficients for every node in a network is $O(|V| \cdot (k{max})^3)$, which is not cheap.
+Fortunately, however, since most real-world networks are scale-free and exhibit heavy-tailed degree distribution, the actual cost is far less expensive than this.
+For example, it takes about 22.5 seconds to compute the average i-quad coefficient on the CORA citation network which contains 23,166 nodes and 89,157 edges (test on Intel Xeon Gold 6238R @ 2.2GHz with 180GB of RAM).